Geometric allocation approach to accelerating directed worm algorithm: How to compare MCMC samplers

-We discuss how to quantify the computational efficiency of an MCMC sampler.
-There are two points to care\,\cite{Suwa2014}: thermalization (namely distribution convergence or burn-in) and sampling efficiency.
-On the former, since Monte Carlo samples are taken after thermalization process, faster distribution convergence to a target one allows for sampling from an earlier Monte Carlo step; on the latter, more efficient sampling yields a smaller statistical error.
-The mean squared error of an estimator in an MCMC method is proportional to the inverse of the number of samples (Monte Carlo steps) according to the central limit theorem\,\cite{RobertC2004}.
-Efficiency then should be compared in the prefactor of the scaling, that is, the asymptotic variance\,\cite{Suwa2014}.
-We explain here how to measure these quantities.
+We discuss how to quantify the computational efficiency of the MCMC sampler.
+There are mainly two points to consider\,\cite{Suwa2014}: the relaxation rate and the sampling efficiency.
+In the former, as Monte Carlo samples are taken after the thermalization, faster relaxation to a target distribution allows for sampling from an earlier Monte Carlo step; in the latter, more efficient sampling yields a smaller statistical error.
+The mean squared error of an estimator is proportional to the inverse of the number of samples (Monte Carlo steps) according to the central limit theorem\,\cite{RobertC2004}.
+The sampling efficiency of the MCMC update should be quantified by the prefactor of the scaling, that is, the asymptotic variance\,\cite{Suwa2014}.
+We explain here how to measure relevant quantities in the present method.

-Thermalization rate is quantified by exponential autocorrelation time.
-An autocorrelation function exponentially decays in large Monte Carlo steps as shown in Eq.~(\ref{A_dump}), which is the case for finite-size systems we study in the present paper.
+The relaxation rate is quantified by the exponential autocorrelation time.
+The autocorrelation function exponentially decays in large Monte Carlo steps, which is the case for the finite size systems we study in the present paper.
 We calculate the function by running independent simulations and estimate the exponential autocorrelation time as a fitting parameter.
-The error of an estimate is calculated by bootstrapping\,\cite{DavisonH1997,SenSS2015}.
-We simply choose a single exponential function as the fitting function.
+In the present paper, we use a single exponential as the fitting function and estimate the error bar of the fitting parameter by using bootstrapping\,\cite{DavisonH1997,SenSS2015}.

-In the worm algorithm, we consider a Monte Carlo step in a simulation to be a one-time worm update.
-In other words, the number of Monte Carlo steps is equal to the number of times when the head comes back to the tail.
-Here, one Monte Carlo step should be renormalized in units of the number of sites.
-Then an autocorrelation time ($\tau'_{\rm exp}$) estimated by regression is rescaled:
+In the worm algorithm, we consider each Monte Carlo step to be a one-time worm update from insertion to removal.
+In other words, the number of Monte Carlo steps is equal to how many times the head comes back to the tail.
+Here, the number of Monte Carlo steps should be measured in units of the number of sites for a fair comparison.
+An autocorrelation time $\tau'_{\rm exp}$ estimated by fitting to an exponential function is rescaled:

 where $ \la \ell_{\rm worm} \ra$ is the mean worm length, and $N$ is the number of sites.
-The mean worm length differs between the classical and the present algorithms since the sampled space is extended in different manners.
+The mean worm length differs for the classical and the present worm updates as the state space is extended in different manners.

-Sampling efficiency is, on the other hand, related to an integrated autocorrelation time.
-It can be estimated by
+The sampling efficiency of the MCMC method is related to the integrated autocorrelation time.
+It can be estimated by the relation